strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 ## LoopBack Stack for Appsody

-Appsody makes creating cloud native applications simple.
+[Appsody](https://appsody.dev/) is an open source project that makes creating cloud native applications simple.
 It provides application stacks for open source runtimes and frameworks, which are pre-configured with cloud native capabilities for Kubernetes and Knative deployments.

-This month We published a Node.js LoopBack stack that extends the [Node.js](https://github.com/appsody/stacks/tree/master/incubator/nodejs) stack and provides a powerful solution to build open APIs and Microservices in TypeScript.
+This month we published an Appsody stack of Node.js LoopBack that extends the [Node.js](https://github.com/appsody/stacks/tree/master/incubator/nodejs) stack and provides a powerful solution to build open APIs and Microservices in TypeScript.
 You can try its image in [stack Node.js-LoopBack](https://github.com/appsody/stacks/tree/master/incubator/nodejs-loopback)

 ## AJV Keywords Support

 In [PR#3539](https://github.com/strongloop/loopback-next/pull/3539) we added validator [`ajv-keywords`](https://github.com/epoberezkin/ajv-keywords) to validate the incoming request data according to its corresponding OpenAPI schema.
 Now you can specify `ajvKeywords` as `true` or an array of AJV validation keywords in the validation options.
+See examples:

 ```ts
 app = new RestApplication({rest: givenHttpServerConfig()});